-A mezzanine backstop safety panel is used on applications where there is a snap chain or drop bar, but no railing on the backside of the carriage at the upper level.
-The panel attaches to the guide rail columns of the lift at the upper level.
-Its purpose is to enclose the back of the carriage so that there is no possibility of someone walking onto the lift and falling off and to help prevent product from falling while loading at the upper level.
+The MBSP is a fixed guard used at the upper level (s) where there is a snap chain or drop bar, but no railing on the backside of the carriage.
+Used primarily on two or 90° load patterns for an edge of mezzanine applications.The panel attaches to the guide rail columns of the lift at the upper level.
+Its purpose is to enclose the back of the carriage so that there is no possibility of someone walking onto the lift carriage and falling off and to help prevent product (s) from falling while loading at the upper level.

 An interlock prevents a gate from being opened unless the lift is present at that level.
 The interlock also prevents the lift from running when the gate or door is not closed.